 Precision is not just a vehicle to eliminate problems, it is a rocketship ride to innovation!
 Not only will innovation thrive, but you will develop a brand that the world is clamoring for...quality, quality, quality!
 There is no substitute for quality, and as the world economy continues to develop, people naturally will demand higher and higher quality.
 It makes sense to have quality as your enduring and central target.
 But sadly most people are seduced by size and profit.
 Not me!
 FastCap does tens of millions of dollars of business and could be exponentially larger.
 We have the money, the resources and the wherewithal to grow to hundreds of millions of dollars of business in short order.
 I am often asked, "why are you not expanding?"
+The answer

+FastCap asked, "why are you not expanding?"
 The answer is simple: I'm more interested in an organization that has operational excellence as it's core objective.
 I relish the fact that I am not interested or seduced by size, profit, or accolade.
 I want quality from A to Z.